Senators players say viral video a ‘hiccup,’ team relationship with coaches strong

 The video was the latest bit of humiliation for the organization, which has endured numerous controversies over the past two years.
 Owner Eugene Melnyk threatening to move the team, a bizarre alleged cyberbullying incident involving the wife of former star captain Erik Karlsson and harassment allegations against former assistant general manager Randy Lee are just the tip of the iceberg.

-It shows the players, including Matt Duchene, Chris Wideman, Chris Tierney, Thomas Chabot, Alex Formenton (since sent down to his junior club in London), Dylan DeMelo and Colin White, discussing their ineffective penalty kill and mocking Raymond in what appears to be a recording from a camera mounted on the dash of an Uber driver’s van or SUV in Arizona last month.
+The video shows the players, including Duchene, Chris Wideman, Chris Tierney, Thomas Chabot, Alex Formenton (since sent down to his junior club in London), Dylan DeMelo and Colin White, discussing their ineffective penalty kill and mocking Raymond in what appears to be a recording from a camera mounted on the dash of an Uber driver’s van or SUV in Arizona last month.

+“I can’t talk about it, but I think we’re all very sorry for Marty Raymond and we think he’s an amazing guy,” White said post-game Tuesday.

-None of the players involved, talked about their involvement in the video on Tuesday.
+None of the players involved were made available to talk about the incident at Tuesday morning’s skate, leaving Stone to do most of the talking.

 In the video Duchene, who is one of the Senators’ alternate captains, is heard saying: “Marty Raymond, the only coach in NHL history to have the worst power-play and the worst PK within a calendar year.”